 My eating schedule has been to wait 16 hours after the last meal, and then eat all I want until I go to bed.
-However, I like to stay up late, reading or working on projects, and I end up craving a “midnight snack”.
+However, often I stay up past my bedtime, reading or working on projects, and I end up craving a “midnight snack”.
 In fact, sometimes I want to eat right before bed, because a full tummy is comforting and I like to go to bed feeling satisfied.
 Also, I noticed I tended to want sweet things for the midnight snack.
-Which would make sense given this study, that concludes eating something sweet before bed increases serotonin.
-After the midnight snack, the next day is really tough to not eat for 16 hours, since it means not eating until after 4pm.
+Which would make sense given this 2010 article in Psychology Today, that concludes eating something sweet before bed increases serotonin.
+After the midnight snack, the next day is really tough to not eat for 16 hours, since it means not eating until after 4pm or more.
 I suspected my ability to stay up late was fueled, at least in part, by sugar.

-This pubmed article basically says little is known about the hunger rhythm.
+Circadian adaptations to meal timing: neuroendocrine mechanisms, Patton and Mistlberger 2013 says little is known about the hunger rhythm.
 They don't know if the hunger rhythm and circadian rhythm are related: the sciencealert articles above are drawing unwarranted conclusions.
 If the two cycles aren't related, then I'm not hurting my circadian rhythm by skipping breakfast and eating a late dinner.

 “In humans, four pilot trials of TRF (4–10-hr feeding periods) have been conducted to date.
 Surprisingly, the results of TRF in humans appear to depend on the time of day of the eating window (Carlson et al., 2007; Gill and Panda, 2015; Moro et al., 2016; Stote et al., 2007; Tinsley et al., 2017).
 Restricting food intake to the middle of the day (‘‘mid-day TRF’’ [mTRF]) reduced body weight or body fat, fasting glucose and insulin levels, insulin resistance, hyperlipidemia, and inflammation (Gill and Panda, 2015; Moro et al., 2016).
 However, restricting food intake to the late afternoon or evening (after 16:00 hr.; ‘‘late TRF’’ [lTRF]) either produced mostly null results or worsened postprandial glucose levels, b cell responsiveness, blood pressure, and lipid levels (Carlson et al., 2007; Stote et al., 2007; Tinsley et al., 2017).